Picking a graduate employer is one of your first big decisions in life so you need to be rational, thoughtful and well prepared.

 - gradireland Inside Buzz: graduates and interns review their employers

-On the 27th of April, gradireland will host its annual Graduate Recruitment Awards at Dublin’s Mansion House and the following companies have employees nominated in the Best Graduate Employer of the Year:
+On the 26th of April, gradireland will host its annual Graduate Recruitment Awards kindly sponsored by the Irish Management Institute at Dublin’s Mansion House and the following companies have employees nominated in the Graduate Employer of the Year category;

 - Bank of Ireland

 *A version of this article first appeared on targetjobs.co.uk